augustinbegue/SimpleFormat/README.md

 ## WYSIWYG editor

-When you write with something with SimpleFormat WYSIWYG interface, it's generating [HTML5](https://fr.wikipedia.org/wiki/HTML5) code.
+When you write something with SimpleFormat WYSIWYG interface, it's generating [HTML5](https://fr.wikipedia.org/wiki/HTML5) code.

 With the SimpleFormat editor, you can have :